 No matter the particulars the facts are Brown put his team in a bad spot.
 With each game more precious than the last in this shortened season Brown missing tonight’s game in Philly is more costly than ever.
 Then again, perhaps going at it without Brown will allow the Lakers to find a rhythm amid chaos.
 Perhaps Brown will see the desired results of his desperate decision but if so it will be by chance and not design.
 These are the types of tactics that cannot be afforded this season.
 Especially not when they come at the cost of a game check and a $25,000 fine.

-Topics: Mike Brown
+Tags: Mike Brown